Youth ADHD Diagnosis & Treatment Now Available!

 Principles for Safe Supplement Use

-When considering the addition of supplements to an ADHD treatment plan, several principles should guide decision-making:
+When considering adding supplements to an ADHD treatment plan, several principles should guide decision-making:

-- Prioritise evidence and quality.
-Choose products supported by empirical studies, and favour those that have been independently tested for purity, potency, and contaminants.
-Health Canada’s Natural Product Number (NPN) provides one means of verifying safety and regulation.
+• Prioritise evidence and quality.
+Choose products supported by empirical studies, and favour those independently tested for purity, potency, and contaminants.
+Health Canada's Natural Product Number (NPN) provides one means of verifying safety and regulation.

-- Track outcomes systematically.
+• Track outcomes systematically.
 Use journals or validated symptom rating scales to measure changes in focus, impulsivity, sleep, or mood.
-This approach facilitates evidence-based decision-making and helps identify whether the supplement is contributing positively to overall function.
+This approach facilitates evidence-based decision-making and helps identify whether the supplement contributes positively to overall function.

 Integrating Natural Remedies into a Broader ADHD Management Plan

 Supplements and natural remedies can serve as helpful adjuncts to ADHD management when selected judiciously and supported by clinical evidence.
-However, they are rarely sufficient as stand-alone treatments for moderate to severe symptoms.
-The most effective outcomes are generally achieved when supplements are integrated into a comprehensive treatment plan that may include:
+However, "they are rarely sufficient as stand-alone treatments for moderate to severe symptoms."

 When used thoughtfully, natural treatments can enhance quality of life and support long-term wellness.
 They are not a replacement for evidence-based care but may represent valuable tools for individuals seeking to personalise their treatment journey.